agentmorris/camera-trap-ml-survey/README.md

 Demo [here](https://demo.trapper-project.org/); you have to register and ask for a login, but they are responsive.

 Open-source system, interaction is via a browser, data is stored in PostGres.
-Looks like it's meant to be hosted either locally or on a Linux VM.
+Can be hosted either locally or on a Linux VM.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image19.png" width="500">